Ask Michelle - The Psychic Development Corner

 Trusting your intuition means trusting your ability to sense the weather in someone’s soul, even if they keep saying the sun is shining.

-The brain wants a neat little spreadsheet of pros and cons.
+Your brain wants a neat little spreadsheet of pros and cons.
 Your soul just wants you to listen to the energetic resonance.

 You do not need a logical reason to trust your gut.
-Your physical body picks up on millions of micro-cues, energetic shifts, and spiritual truths that the conscious mind simply cannot process fast enough.
+Your physical body picks up on millions of micro-cues, energetic shifts, and spiritual truths that your conscious mind simply cannot process fast enough.
 You must give yourself permission to acknowledge when something does not feel right and leave it at that.

 Tuning Your Inner Receiver